OWASP/owasp-mastg/Document/0x02a-Frontispiece.md

 OWASP thanks the many authors, reviewers, and editors for their hard work in developing this guide.
 If you have any comments or suggestions, please connect with us at <https://mas.owasp.org/#connect-with-us>.

-If you find any inconsistencies or typos please open an issue in [the OWASP MASTG Github Repo: <https://github.com/OWASP/owasp-mastg>.
+If you find any inconsistencies or typos please open an issue in [the OWASP MASTG Github Repo]: <https://github.com/OWASP/owasp-mastg>.

 ## Copyright and License